tanbirsohail/jupyter-notebooks/README.md

 Some basic features of Numpy is explored here.

 ## Pandas - Getting Started.ipynb
-Some very basic commands ot handle pandas dataframes.
+Some very basic commands to handle pandas dataframes.

+## Drawing Maps in Folium
+Useful tips on drawing maps or plotting geographical data using folium.